lightning/bolts/07-routing-gossip.md

 valid signature using `node_id` of the double-SHA256 of the entire message following the `signature` field (including unknown fields following `fee_proportional_millionths`), and MUST NOT further process the message.

+The receiving node MUST ignore the channel update if the specified `chain_hash` value is unknown, meaning it isn't active on the specified chain.

 The receiving node SHOULD ignore the message if `timestamp` is not greater than than the last-received `channel_announcement` for